A drug that scientists are currently developing to treat stroke survivors might also help stave off Alzheimer’s disease.

 Current medications can only relieve some symptoms of the disease, and there is not yet any way to halt its progression.

-The neurodegeneration that occurs in people with Alzheimer’s results from the buildup of a protein called beta-amyloid in the brain.
+The neurodegeneration that occurs in people with Alzheimer’s results from the buildup of a protein called

 Beta-amyloid is present in the healthy brain, but incorrectly folded proteins can accumulate to form amyloid plaques.

 These plaques reduce blood flow to the brain, leading to the breakdown of brain cells.

 Over the years, researchers have investigated many pharmacological routes to tackle these plaques, but, to date, none have led to the development of effective drugs.

 Recently, researchers from the University of Southern California (USC) in Los Angeles explored an innovative new compound that the scientific community is already scrutinizing.